-- 1.1 Fees are payable at the beginning of each term to the Finance Office. - 1.2 No reduction is made for temporary absence. - 1.3 Notice of withdrawal:
+- 1.1Fees are payable twice a year, September and February, to the Finance Office. - 1.2No reduction is made for temporary absence. - 1.3 Notice of withdrawal:

 A term's notice of withdrawal is required.
 The notice should be sent to the Headmaster in writing on or before the first day of the term in question.

 Year 12 and 13 pupils will be required to pay fees appropriate to a full year even in situations when they requested and have been given permission to revise at home.